-- All holders of an Environment Protection License must prepare a PIRMP (section 153A, POEO Act); - The plan must include the information detailed in the POEO Act (section 153C); - Licensee must keep the plan at the premises to which the EPL relates (section 153D, POEO Act); and - If a pollution incident occurs in the course of an activity so that material harm to the environment is caused or threatened, licensees must immediately implement the plan (section 153F, POEO Act).
+- All holders of an Environment Protection License must prepare a PIRMP (section 153A, POEO Act); - The plan must include the information detailed in the POEO Act (section 153C); - Licensee must keep the plan at the premises to which the EPL relates (section 153D, POEO Act); - Licensees must implement their PIRMP immediately if a pollution incident occurs that causes or threatens material harm to the environment (section 147, section 153F, POEO Act); and - If a pollution incident occurs in the course of an activity so that material harm to the environment is caused or threatened, licensees must immediately implement the plan (section 153F, POEO Act).

-2.2 POEO (General) Regulation
+2.2 POEO (General) Regulation 2021

-The additional requirements for PIRMP's are set out in the POEO (General) Regulation.
+The additional requirements for PIRMP's are set out in the POEO (G) Regulation.
 In summary, this provision requires the following:

-- The plan must be in the form required by the POEO (General) Regulation (clause 98B); - The plan must include the additional matters outlined by the POEO (General) Regulation (98C); - The plan must be readily available and accessible in the form required by the POEO (General) Regulations (clause 98D); and - Licensees must test the plan in accordance with the POEO (General) Regulation (clause 98E).
+- The plan must be in the form required by the POEO (G) Regulation (clause 130); - The plan must include the additional matters outlined by the POEO (G) Regulation (131); - The plan must be readily available and accessible in the form required by the POEO (G) Regulation (clause 132); and - Licensees must test the plan in accordance with the POEO (G) Regulation (clause 133).